Hope Hospice Provides Compassionate Care of the Highest Quality

 Our wish for you is that you seek hospice services as early as possible.
 Doing so maximizes the physical, emotional, and spiritual care benefits you receive from our team.
 Learn more about eligibility requirements and when to call on Hope for hospice care.

 The hospice physician complements the services of the attending physician and intervenes to meet the general medical needs of the terminally ill patient.
-Important functions of the hospice physicians include the certification of the patient’s terminal illness, review of the hospice care plan, consultation visits, direction of the interdisciplinary group conferences, as well as overall program evaluation to ensure quality of care and appropriateness of care/services.
+Important functions of the hospice physician include the certification of the patient’s terminal illness, review of the hospice care plan, consultation visits, direction of the interdisciplinary group conferences, as well as overall program evaluation to ensure quality of care and appropriateness of care/services.

 Hospice nurses have one of a variety of roles including case manager, nurse practitioner, LVN visit nurse, and after-hours nurse.
 The RN case manager serves as the interdisciplinary team coordinator for all patients/families assigned to that team.
 The primary responsibilities of the case manager include assessment of patient/family needs, planning and organizing care to be provided, and implementing the approved plan of care.
 Additionally, the case manager supervises and evaluates the quality of care provided by the entire team.